-- 2. Care Plan: Pertinent data related to the care plan and/or the client's overall situation. - 3.
-Follow-Up Activity: Documentation of contacts and other action performed for the client.
-This includes contacts with external entities and persons as well as agency staffing or other activities performed within the agency that relate directly to the client.
-Dates of follow-up activity must be documented. - 4.
-Service Barriers: Problems encountered in service delivery. - 5.
+- 4. Service Barriers: Problems encountered in service delivery. - 5.
 Special Circumstances: Unique circumstances affecting the case. - 6.
-Semiannual Contacts: Each active problem listed in the care plan addressed for each client semiannual contact. - 7.
+Care Plan Semiannual Review Contacts: Each active problem listed in the care plan addressed for each client semiannual care plan review contact. - 7.
 Initial Entries: Initial entries should reflect the following elements: - a.
 Available Resources: Available resources are explored, including involvement of client's family and friends. - b.
 Client Goals: Provider is advised of the client's goals (for arranged or referred service only). - c.
 Consistency: Service provision is consistent with the care plan. - d.
 Variances: Variances from the care plan are addressed including reasons for the change. - e.
 Other Data: Any other appropriate data is included. - 8.
 Assessment Case Notes: The following applies to case notes taken during the assessment process: - a.
 Assessment Notes: Notes taken on the assessment form at the annual assessment or reassessment shall generally serve as case notes for the assessment visit.
-Any specific information about the client, his/her needs, surroundings, the assessor's observations of the situation, or other information not captured on the assessment form, should be noted in the narrative for the visit, along with the date and the purpose of the visit.
+Any specific information about the client, his/her needs, surroundings, the assessor's observations of the situation, or other information not captured on the assessment form, should be noted in the narrative for the visit, along with the date and the purpose of the visit. - b.
+Case Note File Entry: Notes written about the client's problems and needs on the assessment form do not have to be rewritten in the case narrative. - 9.
+Ongoing Narrative: Ongoing narrative must reflect the following: - a.
+Appropriateness: That services as well as the duration and intensity, continue to be appropriate for meeting the client's ongoing needs.